mygclass2020/Clean-Coding/Clean-Coding.md

 ## 1. Foundations of Clean Coding
 **A. Naming Convention -**

-a.
-Use Meaningful and Descriptive names
+I. Use Meaningful and Descriptive names
   ```
   # Avoid naming like this
   def function1(input):